AnaNeri/quantamorphismsGuide/README.md

 # Quantamorphisms Guide

-The Quantamorphism Guide allows any reader to test the experiences preform in the paper (*Compiling quantamorphisms for the IBM Q-Experience*).
+This Guide is indended to support the reading of sections 15 to 17 of paper *Compiling quantamorphisms for the IBM Q-Experience*.
+These address the use of a tool-chain leading to running quantum circuits generated from quantamorphism specifications on IBM Q-Experience devices.

 ### Prerequisites